 Winter Care of Tropical Water Lilies

-- You could also store the plant outside of the pot, if you keep it damp.
+- You could also store the plant outside of the pot if you keep it damp.
 Lift the entire plant, cut off most of the top and store the rhizome in a plastic bag with some damp peat moss or sand.
-Store the bag somewhere dark at about 50 - 60 degrees F. Check periodically to make sure it’s not getting dry or soft and moldy.
+Store the bag somewhere dark at about 50 to 60 degrees F. Check periodically to make sure it’s not getting dry or soft and moldy.

 Wait until the water warms in your pond next spring, before bringing your water lily back outdoors.
 The water temperature should be about 70 degrees F., for tropical water lilies.
 If it’s too cool, the plant will revert back to dormancy or be killed off by frost and you don’t want to do that after all your efforts over the winter.